cloudera-labs/hms-mirror/README.md

 ### Application Report

-When the process has completed a markdown report is generated with all the work that was done.
-The report location will be at the bottom of the output window.
-You will need a *markdown* renderer to read the report.
-Markdown is a textfile, so if you don't have a renderer you can still look at the report, it will just be harder to read.
+The process is complete with a markdown report location at the bottom of the output window.
+You will need a *markdown* renderer to read the information.
+Markdown is a text file, so if you don't have a renderer, you can still look at the report.
+It will just be harder to read.

-The report location is displayed at the bottom on the application window when it's complete.
+The report location is displayed at the bottom of the application window when it's complete.

 ### Action Report for LEFT and RIGHT Clusters

 Under certain conditions, additional actions may be required to achieve the desired 'mirror' state.
 An output script for each cluster is created with these actions.
-These actions are NOT run by `hms-mirror`.
-They should be reviewed and understood by the owner of the dataset being `mirrored` and run when appropriate.
+These actions are NOT run by `hms-mirror.`  They should be reviewed and understood by the owner of the dataset being `mirrored` and run when appropriate.

-The locations are displayed at the bottom on the application window when it's complete.
+The locations are displayed at the bottom of the application window when it's complete.

 ### SQL Execution Output